bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-To locate the iFrames, use Developer tools click the “Elements” tab.
+To locate the iFrames, use Developer tools click the "Elements" tab.

 ![iFrames](https://pagedart.com/images/30-ways-to-improve-your-website-performance/iframe.jpg)

-This will show the HTML markup from here you can perform a find and search for “iframe”.
+This will show the HTML markup from here you can perform a find and search for "iframe".

 #### How